 Just as the alt/opt key can ‘reset’ a set of sliders, it can have a similar effect elsewhere, right within tools, and not just for global adjustments, but with brushes.
 With brushes in Lightroom, you can really begin to add your finishing touches and transform your images from something good to great, or, at least, different, from the next person.
-They also can help you avoid going into Photoshop, which is why we include loads of different brushes in our Preset system for everything from teeth whitening, skin softening, sun flare and bokeh because we figured by having them pre-made, you’re more apt to use them and see the benefit.
+They also can help you avoid going into Photoshop, which is why we include loads of different brushes in our Lightroom Presets for everything from teeth whitening, skin softening, sun flare and bokeh because we figured by having them pre-made, you’re more apt to use them and see the benefit.

 However, currently using the brush leaves you a bit without, as when you are using it, and you brush in a bit too much or in the wrong place, you’ll have to head back over to the menu, click ‘Erase’ and then your brush becomes an eraser with which to remove an unwanted adjustment.
 Instead of wasting your time and breaking concentration to do this, simply use the brush as you’d like, and when you need to erase, just hold alt/opt, and your brush becomes the eraser.
 Then when you let go, it’s back to being the brush applicator again.

 You’ve known how to crop something in Lightroom since you first looked at the Develop module because the Crop Overlay button is rather self-explanatory.
 Generally, you’d just hit the button and then just pick a point on the perimeter of the crop field and drag inwards.
 If you pick a corner, you’ll notice the opposite corner stays put in its place, as is the case should you pick the a different point – the opposite side will remain stationary.
 What you’ll likely have to do then, is adjust the other sides for a centered crop you like.